There’s nothing quite like the dog. No matter what size, breed or style, they are cute, adorable and loving to practically everyone around them.

 Luckily these days, there are some known factors we can analyze to determine the professionalism of a breeder.
 These things include:

 - Space.
-The Croatian Sheepsky is going to need a considerable amount of space in their breeding environment because although they tend only to be a medium-sized breed, they are renowned for their need of stimulation.
+The Croatian Sheepsky is going to need a considerable amount of space in their breeding environment because although they tend only to be a medium-sized breed, they are renowned for their need for stimulation.
 They need room to play and participate in activities

 - Socialization.
 Much like any dog, the Croatian Sheepsky needs to be socialized from an early age.
 A good breeder will make sure to talk to the dog and participate in activities to prepare the dog for assimilation in the outside world and avoid conditions like depression and other destructive behaviors